nanox77/cryptocurrency-world-go/README.md

 - In order to reduce complexity of exercise, system has 3 users with its respective wallet.

+- Currencies fiat and crypto is in cents to avoid float numbers.

 - I used [railway](https://railway.app/) to deploy